-DJI Mavic Pro Drone
+DJI Mavic Air 2 Drone

 Having a drone has opened up so many opportunities when it comes to photography.
 It has allowed us to photograph an entirely new dimension and see the world in such a new way.

 It is worth noting that drone laws are becoming increasingly prevalent and more strictly enforced, making it difficult to fly in many places.
 Always check local laws before flying.

 As travel photographers, the polarizer element of this filter is the more important feature.
-As previously mentioned, it enhances colours and cuts the glare that is magnified in aerial photography.
+As previously mentioned, it enhances colors and cuts the glare that is magnified in aerial photography.

 Spare Drone Battery

-The most restrictive factor that I’ve found to aerial photography is battery life.
+The most restrictive factor that we’ve found to aerial photography is battery life.
 You will only get about 20-25 minutes of flight time per battery and it usually takes about 45 minutes to recharge it.

-We opted for a non-DJI model battery after one of ours crapped out on us.
+We opted for a non-DJI model battery for the Mavic Pro after one of ours crapped out on us.
 We read a lot of reviews for each and it seemed the only difference was the price tag.